0xjluis/portfolio/http/doc/misc.md

   node environment.
 There are many [built-in keys](https://docs.npmjs.com/misc/scripts) related to the package lifecycle that node understands automatically.
 You can also define custom scripts for use with your application development.
-We provide three custom scripts that work with Parcel to get you up and running quickly with a bundler for your assets and a simple development server.
+We provide three custom scripts that work with WebPack to get you up and running quickly with a bundler for your assets and a simple development server.

-  * `start` builds your site and starts a server
-  * `build` builds your `index.html` using Parcel
-  * `dev` serves your `index.html` with a simple development server
+  * `start` serves your `index.html` with a simple development server

 * `keywords` - an array of keywords used to discover your app in the npm registry
 * `author` - defines the author of a package.
 There is also an alternative